aaron-krohn/AoC-2024/README.md

 Apparently `set()` is a great solution but I have no idea how to use it.
 Also a lot of folks are using a sliding window of 3, which I am not.

 I think we're just going to admit defeat on this one and maybe come back to it another time.

+### Day 4.2

+This code is indecipherable.
+The code is as literal as possible, uses nothing but lists and crazy lookup tables.
+I'm sorry, it's just how my brain works.